thedynamiclinker/sudocode/etc/group.md

 Often found in the /boot directory, in kernel space, scrawled in manic graffiti under bridges and overpasses, and in corrupted files in lost+found.

-Somehow related to the Greek letter [Ξ](https://en.wiktionary.org/wiki/%CE%9E), Chinese character [三](https://en.wiktionary.org/wiki/%E4%B8%89), the Latin letter [L](https://en.wiktionary.org/wiki/L), the Greek letter [Γ](https://en.wiktionary.org/wiki/%CE%93), the Hebrew letter [⅂](https://en.wiktionary.org/wiki/%D7%93), the Chinese characters [日](https://en.wiktionary.org/wiki/%E6%97%A5), [月](https://en.wiktionary.org/wiki/%E6%9C%88), and [曰](https://en.wiktionary.org/wiki/%E6%9B%B0), and sufficiently many others that it's not technically possible to list them all without meeting the DSM-X's diagnostic criteria for mania, and against that background, it's probably best I wrap up.
+Somehow related to the Greek letter [Ξ](https://en.wiktionary.org/wiki/%CE%9E), Chinese character [三](https://en.wiktionary.org/wiki/%E4%B8%89), the Latin letter [L](https://en.wiktionary.org/wiki/L), the Greek letter [Γ](https://en.wiktionary.org/wiki/%CE%93), the Hebrew letter [⅂](https://en.wiktionary.org/wiki/%D7%93), the Chinese characters [日](https://en.wiktionary.org/wiki/%E6%97%A5), [月](https://en.wiktionary.org/wiki/%E6%9C%88), and [曰](https://en.wiktionary.org/wiki/%E6%9B%B0), and sufficiently many others that it's not technically possible to list them all without meeting the DSM-$\forall$[^1]'s diagnostic criteria for mania, and against that background, it's probably best I wrap up.

+[^1]: Pronounced: A universal quantification over all current and future versions of the Diagnostic and Statistical Manual of Mental Disorders.
+Pronounced "Dismal."

 So far, no existing group has claimed responsibility for the Ξ inscriptions.